 - Trichloroethylene (TCE), ethylene-based glycol ethers and dichloromethane

-- We voluntarily prohibited TCE from our manufacturing processes in the late 1980s, ethylene-based glycol ethers in the mid-1990s and dichloromethane in 2003.
+Examples of other chemicals that IBM voluntarily prohibited from our manufacturing processes include TCE in the late 1980s, ethylene-based glycol ethers in the mid-1990s and dichloromethane in 2003.

 - Polybrominated biphenyls (PBBs) and polybrominated diphenyl ethers (PBDEs)

-- We prohibited the use of cadmium in inks, dyes, pigments and paints in 1993, in plastics and plating in 1994, and in CRT monitors along with nickel cadmium batteries in the mid-1990s.
+IBM prohibited the use of cadmium in inks, dyes, pigments and paints in 1993; in plastics and plating in 1994; and in CRT monitors along with nickel cadmium batteries in the mid-1990s.

 - Polyvinyl chloride (PVC) and tetrabromobisphenol A (TBBPA)